-For whatever reason, the economy, youthful negligence, health problems or general ignorance, you may now find yourself with a bad credit score and no means of getting small business loans, home loan, or favorable car loan terms.
-What you need is a way to increase your credit score in a hurry.
-Credit cards are a great way to establish credit.
+For whatever reason — the economy, youthful negligence, health problems or general ignorance — you may find yourself with a low credit score and no way of getting a small business loan, home loan, or a car loan.
+What you need is a way to increase your credit score in a hurry and credit cards are a great way to do just that.
 But people who have never had credit or need to repair a poor credit history may not qualify for an unsecured credit card.
-For them, a secured credit card may be the only way to establish, or re-establish, credit.
+For them, a secured credit card may be the only way to establish credit.

 There are a lot of "bad" secured credit cards, so you want to make sure you do your homework first before getting one of these cards.
 Getting the right one and using it the right way, will go miles in the journey of rebuilding your credit and increasing your credit score.

 A secured credit card requires a cash collateral deposit that becomes the credit line for that account.
 For example, if you put $500 in the account you can charge up to $500.
 You may be able to add to the deposit to add more credit, or sometimes a bank will reward you for good payment and add to your credit line without requesting additional deposits.